Protecteur-class auxiliary vessel: Class name

 On 25 October 2013, the Minister of National Defence named the JSS the Queenston class with two ships named, HMCS Queenston and Châteauguay.
-Their namesakes were to be battles of the War of 1812, Queenston Heights and Châteauguay.
+Their namesakes were battles of the War of 1812, Queenston Heights and Châteauguay.
 A name was also chosen for a possible third ship in the class, HMCS Crysler's Farm, named after the Battle of Crysler's Farm.
 The option for the third vessel was dropped due to budget constraints.

-On 12 September 2017, the Canadian government renamed the class and vessels, taking the names of the ships of the class that they are to replace.
+On 12 September 2017, the new Liberal government renamed the vessels, taking the names of the ships of the class that they are to replace.
 Queenston became Protecteur and Châteauguay became Preserver.
 According to Vice-Admiral Ron Lloyd, commander of the RCN, this was due to the ties both serving and former navy personnel had with the names.

 Purpose

 The Joint Support Ship Project consists of two multi-role vessels that will replace the former underway replenishment capability of the earlier Protecteur-class auxiliary vessel, as well as provide basic sealift for the Canadian Army, support to forces ashore, and command facilities for a Canadian Forces "joint force" or "naval task group".

-The Joint Support Ship Project should not be confused with the Amphibious Assault Ship Project, which is a proposed separate procurement project but one which has never advanced beyond a conception stage.
+The Joint Support Ship Project should not be confused with the Amphibious Assault Ship Project, which was a proposed separate procurement project that never advanced beyond the concept stage.

 Proposed ship capabilities

 As of 2010, the Joint Support Ship Project envisioned several multi-role vessels capable of supporting the Royal Canadian Navy's warships at sea, as well as providing strategic sealift and some airlift for naval task groups or army operations.
 The vessels were envisaged as having a multi-purpose covered deck with the ability to carry up to 10,000 tonnes of ship fuel, 1,300 tonnes of aviation fuel, 1,100 tonnes of ammunition as well as 1,000–1,500 lane metres of deck space for carrying vehicles and containerized cargo.
 The vessels were also to have hospital facilities as well as a large helicopter deck with two landing spots, hangar space for four helicopters, and a roll-on/roll-off deck for vehicles onto a dock.
 The actual capabilities have been listed as being able to carry 64 twenty-foot equivalent units of shipping containers, which can be used to store food, water, vehicles, and other specialized equipment to support land or sea-based operations, including humanitarian aid or disaster relief.
-Additionally, these containers can house special mission fit cargo, such as mobile hospitals and portable communication centers, which could be offloaded or airlifted ashore. hold up to 6,875 tons of F76 marine fuel, 1,037 tons of F44 aviation fuel, an on board hospital with surgical and dental facilities.
+Additionally, these containers can house special mission fit cargo, such as mobile hospitals and portable communication centers, which could be offloaded or airlifted ashore.
+Holds up to 6,875 tons of F76 marine fuel, 1,037 tons of F44 aviation fuel, an onboard hospital with surgical and dental facilities.

 Particulars of the Berlin-class design

-The Berlin-class design ultimately selected by the RCN in 2013 incorporated somewhat modified components:
+The Berlin-class design ultimately selected incorporated somewhat modified components: